 Substance derived from silica (sand is a silica).
-The unique fluid properties of silicone give it a great deal of slip, and in its various forms it can feel like silk on the skin, impart emolliency, and be a water-binding agent that holds up well, even when skin becomes wet.
-In other forms, it is also used extensively for wound healing and for improving the appearance of scars (Source: Journal of Wound Care, July 2000, pages 319–324).
+The unique fluid properties of silicone give it a great deal of slip, and in its various forms it can feel like silk on skin, impart emollience, and be a water-binding agent that holds up well, even when skin becomes wet.
+In other forms, it’s used extensively for wound healing and for improving the appearance of scars.

-There are numerous forms of silicones used in cosmetic products, particularly leave-on skin-care products and all manner of hair-care products.
-Perhaps the most common forms of silicone are cyclopentasiloxane and cyclohexasiloxane.
-Other forms include various types of dimethicone and phenyl trimethicone.
+There are numerous forms of silicones used in cosmetic products, particularly leave-on skincare products and all manner of hair-care products.
+Common forms of silicone are cyclopentasiloxane and cyclohexasiloxane; other forms include various types of dimethicone and phenyl trimethicone.

-Moreover, the molecular structure of commonly used silicones makes it impossible for them to suffocate skin.
-The unique molecular structure of silicones (larger molecules with wider spaces between each molecule) allow them to form a breathable barrier and also explains why silicones rarely feel heavy or occlusive, although they offer protection against moisture loss (Source: The Chemistry and Manufacture of Cosmetics, Volume 3, Book 2, Allured Publishing Corporation, 2002, pages 833-839).
+Moreover, the molecular structure of commonly used silicones makes it impossible for them to suffocate skin (not to mention skin doesn’t breathe).
+The unique molecular structure of silicones (large molecules with wide spaces between each molecule) allows them to form a permeable barrier and also explains why silicones rarely feel heavy or occlusive, although they offer protection against moisture loss.